27 Nov 2017

-The NSW Government is now mapping out a large scale redesign of future classrooms by calling for submissions for prefabricated designs to replace old style demountables which can also serve as durable long-term structures.
-Education Minister Rob Stokes urged the building and construction industry to develop classrooms that don't take long to build, but are also multipurpose and and employ a mix of building materials.
-We're looking for innovative designs that will deliver high-quality classrooms that are great spaces to learn while remaining flexible for a public education, he stated.
+The NSW Government is now mapping out a large scale redesign of future classrooms by calling for submissions for prefabricated designs to replace old style demountable which can also serve as durable long-term structures.
+Education Minister Rob Stokes urged the building and construction industry to develop classrooms that don't take long to build; but are also multipurpose and employ a mix of building materials.
+We're looking for innovative designs that will deliver high-quality classrooms that are great spaces to learn while remaining flexible for a public education; he stated.
 We need to be able to construct permanent buildings which are responsive to demand and growth in student populations.
-While the the policy is still in the works, the proposal projects a estimation of $2 billion.
-This could decrease the amount of demountables in NSW by 4000 through prefab structures, also known as modern modular buildings.
-According to the government, the building type should be agile enough to cater for schools, halls and libraries, since Sydney is currently experiencing steep population growth.
-There is a series of possible designs for these buildings, such as multi-storey models that can improve the single shed-style option.
+While the the policy is still in the works; the proposal projects a estimation of $2 billion.
+This could decrease the amount of demountables in NSW by 4000 through prefab structures; also known as a modern modular buildings.
+According to the government; the building type should be agile enough to cater for schools; halls and libraries; since Sydney is currently experiencing steep population growth.
+There is a series of possible designs for these buildings; such as multi-storey models that can improve the single shed-style option.
 Sydney's 2006 baby boom and parents growing inclination towards public education has resulted in an estimated multi-billion dollar funding deficit for the education department.
-This is aggravated by the projected figure of 175,000 students reached by 2030.
+This is aggravated by the projected figure of 175;000 students reached by 2030.
 The inability to accurately anticipate student growth has resulted in the misconception that 6000 demountable classrooms will have to be built across the state.
-As many parents deem demountables as unfavourable and uncomfortable, the government is set to change this presumption.
-The projects have been trialed with much success in Melbourne, which is also experiencing great population growth.
+As many parents deem demountables as unfavourable and uncomfortable; the government is set to change this presumption.
+The projects have been trialed with much success in Melbourne; which is also experiencing great population growth.
 High-tech prefabricated buildings which are covered in wooden skin is set to pave way for the wave of new classrooms.
-The plan is to implement half-dozen example projects early next year on high demountable schools and then further ramp up over 2019 and 2020, it is said.
+The plan is to implement half-dozen example projects early next year on high demountable schools and then further ramp up over 2019 and 2020; it is said.

 What the Australian construction industry is saying about Sydney Build...